-When I am most imbalanced, I have taken many dangerous and foolish risks.
+When I am most imbalanced, I have take many dangerous and foolish risks.

 Like driving 90 mph on the Interstate while reading a book and writing a review.

 Like dodging traffic as I walked through city streets recording what I considered brilliant thoughts.